How to Prevent and Remove Scratches from Glasses Lenses?

-Why do glasses lenses develop scratches so easily?
+Why do my glasses lenses develop scratches so easily?

 Is it bad to wear scratched glasses?

-Minor scratches do not majorly affect/disrupt the vision.
+Minor scratches do not majorly affect or disrupt the vision.
 However, it is important to take care of your glasses.
-If the scratches on your lenses are causing one of the below issues, opt for a new pair of spectacles:
+If the scratches on your lenses are causing one of the issues mentioned below, opt for a new pair of spectacles as soon as possible:

 How do you prevent scratches on prescription glasses lenses?